Parent PLUS Loans: 2026 Deadline for Lower Payments and Relief

 • Make a single on-time monthly payment

-This payment unlocks eligibility to switch to IBR, where payments can be significantly lower.
+This payment may be used, where needed, to unlock eligibility to switch to IBR, where payments can be significantly lower.

 3. Switch to the Income-Based Repayment (IBR) plan